lindsaywaldrop/foilstudy/README.md

 Please follow the steps below to reproduce the analyses.
 Note that several steps can be performed with either R or MATLAB, depending on your preference.
 Start by cloning the github repository or download the release and unarchive the code.
 If running in RStudio, open the `foilstudy.Rproj` in RStudio.
 You may run the `install_R_packages.R` script in `./src/r-scripts/` folder to install the required R packages.

+__Note:__ each RMD should have the Knit directory to `project` to successfully knit the document and run code.

 Next, run the following scripts in order:

  1. Generate the parameter spaces using grid sampling, gPC sampling, and neural-network sampling.